mjahanshahi/mls-new/content/expertise/minor-elements.md

 - Jahanshahi, S., Bruckard, W. J., and Somerville, M. A. (2007) Towards zero waste and sustainable resource processing.
 In: International Conference on Processing and Disposal of Mineral Industry Waste 2007 (PDMIW'07), 14-15 June 2007, Falmouth, UK.
 CD-ROM: 1-15.

 - Wright, S., Jahanshahi, S., and Errington, W. J. (1993).
 An investigation of the reduction of battery paste (Al2O3-As2O3-CaO-FeO-Fe2-PbO-Sb2O3-SiO2) slags with graphite.
-In: J. Hager, and others (Editors), Extraction and Processing for the Treatment and Minimization of Wastes, 11-22
+In: J. Hager, and others (Editors), Extraction and Processing for the Treatment and Minimization of Wastes, 11-22.

 - Jahanshahi, S., Jorgensen, F.R.A, Moyle, F.J., Zhang, L. The safe disposal of toxic elements in slags.
-In: Nilmani, M.//Lehner, T.//Rankin, W.J.
+In: Nilmani, M.Lehner, T.Rankin, W.J.
 Editors, editor/s.
 Pyrometallurgy for Complex Materials and Wastes.
 Warrendale: TMS; 1994.
 105-119.

 - Jorgensen, F. R. A., Jahanshahi, S., Moyle, F. J., and Zhang, L. (1994).
 The safe disposal of arsenic in metallurgical slags.
 In: 2nd National Hazardous Waste Convention, 405-412.